 Assuming your motivations are sound, there’s a chance you could still time your loan incorrectly:

 - Too early.
-If you get the loan too early, before you’re ready to use the money, you’ll spend more time making payments, and you’ll delay your ability to pay the loan back.
-If you strike prematurely, you may also have less information, and therefore will be more prone to errors in your financial projections.
+If you get the loan too early, before you’re ready to use the money, you’ll spend more time making payments.
+You’ll also delay your ability to pay the loan back.
+If you strike prematurely, you may also have less information, and will be prone to errors in your financial projections.

 - Too late.
-If you get the loan too late, you may struggle to make ends meet when you take on your new asset or responsibility.
+If you get the loan too late, you may struggle to make ends meet when taking on your new asset.
 In cases of significant company financial strain, it could pose an existential risk to the business.

 - Just right.
-Ideally, you’ll get the loan just ahead of when you plan to use the money, with enough time to settle and use the funds appropriately.
+Ideally, you’ll get the loan just ahead of when you plan to use the money.
+That’ll give you enough time to settle and use the funds appropriately.

 Is It the Right Time to Get a Business Loan?

 Judging whether it’s the “right time” to get a loan is complicated and requires a thorough understanding of the type of loan you’re interested in, your current financial position, and what you hope to do with the money.
-If you’re using the loan as a last-ditch effort to save the company, or in response to an impulsive whim, you should probably rethink your approach.
-Otherwise, the “sweet spot” is sometime shortly before you actually need the money, once you’ve forecasted exactly how much you need and when.
+If you’re using the loan to save the company, or in response to an impulsive whim, you should probably rethink your approach.
+Otherwise, the “sweet spot” is sometime shortly before you actually need the money.
+This is once you’ve forecasted exactly how much you need and when.